Microsoft laments high-quality carbon removal issues in 1.5 Mt procurement

 Tech giant Microsoft last week documented the challenges in buying carbon removals as part of its new 1.5 Mt procurement, outlining difficulties that range from a lack of high-quality credits and common standards to a previously-contracted forest offset project burning down.

-A Carbon Pulse subscription is required to read this content.
-Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
+A subscription is required to read this content.
+Subscribe today to Carbon Pulse Premium and/or Nature & Biodiversity Pulse to access our unrivalled news and intelligence, as well as other content including all job listings.
 Click here for details.

-We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
-If you already have a Carbon Pulse account, log in here.
+We offer a FREE TRIAL to each of our subscription services and it only takes a minute to register.
+If you already have a Carbon Pulse account, login here.

 This page is intended to be viewed online and may not be printed.